Dunedin Railways Limited

-Dunedin Railways (formerly the Taieri Gorge Railway) is the trading name of Dunedin Railways Limited, an operator of a railway line and tourist trains based at Dunedin Railway Station in the South Island of New Zealand.
+Dunedin Railways Limited (formerly Dunedin Railways and Taieri Gorge Railway) is the registered name of Dunedin Railway Station, an operator of a railway line and tourist trains based at Dunedin Railway Station in the South Island of New Zealand.
 The company is a council-controlled trading organisation wholly owned by Dunedin City Council through its holding company Dunedin City Holdings Limited.

 History

 Formation

 Taieri Gorge Limited logo, formerly used as the logo for Taieri Gorge Railway Ltd.

 The Otago Excursion Train Trust was formed in 1978 to operate excursions on the Otago Central Railway line, running its first train in October 1979.
 The services grew in popularity and the Trust realised by the 1980s that it had great tourist potential.
 New carriages were acquired with the "Taieri Gorge Limited" launching on 21 February 1987.

 On 19 December 1989, the New Zealand Railways Corporation announced the closure of the Otago Central railway line beyond Taieri owing to a lack of freight traffic following the completion of the Clyde Dam.
 Dunedin City Council then stepped in, purchasing the line as far as Middlemarch and five locomotives, which were then leased by the Trust to run its trains.
 The Trust continued to operate the Taieri Gorge Limited, now with its own locomotives (DJ class locomotives withdrawn by NZR in the same year), but needed a further NZ$1 million to fund its operations.
 A community appeal in 1990 raised NZ$1.2 million.
 The line beyond Middlemarch on the Otago Central Branch was lifted during 1991, and the trackbed handed over to the Department of Conservation in 1993.
 It is now the Otago Central Rail Trail, a major cycling tourist attraction in the area.